 The County utilizes a 38 foot aluminum custom built boat powered by twin 420 horsepower diesel engines with jet drives.
 This is the primary patrol boat on Lake Washington.
 This vessel has a crew of two and is equipped with radar, GPS and fire fighting dewatering capabilities.
 It has an excellent dive platform and is a regional support platform for long term recovery and operation missions.

-The primary patrol boat on Lake Sammamish is a 25 foot "Magnum".
-It also is manned with a crew of two and has radar, GPS and fire fighting dewatering capabilities.
+The primary patrol boat on Lake Sammamish is a 23 foot aluminum Pacific Skiff.
+It is manned by a crew of two, and is equiped with radar, GPS, police communications, and fire fighting / dewatering capabilities.

 A 19 foot "Zodiac" rigid hull inflatable is used as a backup vessel and emergency rescue boat on Lake Washington.
 It can be moved on a trailer to other bodies of water when needed.